Aorus RGB M.2 NVMe SSD

 The Aorus drive is only available in two capacities: 256 GB and 512 GB.
 And like all SSDs except for the Intel Optane lineup, higher capacities offer better performance due to improved use of parallelization.
 This difference is particularly noticeable when comparing small capacities, which is the case here.

 It’s possible that the included heatsink makes the Auros drive less sensitive to thermal throttling compared to other high-end M.2 SSDs without a heatsink.
+As of late 2019, Gigabyte also offers a class-leading PCIe 4.0 SSD with the Aorus branding.

 Power Consumption (Laptop Suitability)